Being a consumer in Taipei is very interesting because you get a much fuller experience of all the businesses around your neighborhood.

 I live in the Songshan District of Taipei.
 It’s just north of the main downtown area, so it’s busy but not to the point where you can’t have conversations with the shop owners.

 From the delicious Taiwanese breakfast cornerspot that I visit everyday, to the fruit stand where I like to buy my pre-cut cantaloupe, and the barbershop that’s been open since 1987.
-I get to see all stages of every business around me from the moment they open all the way until the close.
+I get to see all stages of every business around me from the moment they open all the way until they close.

 They’re not soulless entities where I go in, give them my money, and get out.
 I get to talk to the workers.
 Ask for their advice.
 Directions.
 Where there’s good food.
 What I should do on the weekends.
 In addition, I also get to see what they’re up to.
 I see their children running around.
 I see them packing their bags and hopping on their scooters to go home.
 I see them taking breaks and eating lunch at the same local noodle spots that I go to.
-It’s comforting in a way that I’ve never experienced being raised a big city like San Francisco.
+It’s comforting in a way that I’ve never experienced being raised in a big city like San Francisco.

 The businesses I visit on the daily basis are not faceless corporations.
 They are run by people just like me.
 They need to grab coffee in the mornings.
 They laugh.
 Sometimes are in a bad mood, and often need a break to sit back and maybe even smoke a cigarette.
 I’m not being told that they are human.
 I’m not being tricked with clever copywriting or a fancy website.
 In fact, most these places don’t even have a website.
 And forget about Yelp, they don’t use it out here.